 We do not believe the Bureau of Dog Law Enforcement currently has the resources they need to do a licensing enforcement sweep to generate the new funding.
 Additional personnel and new equipment are needed for this kind of operation.

 We support House Bill 526 and Senate Bill 232 with the caveat that the age threshold for requiring a license not be lowered to 8 weeks.
 Instead, we seek an amendment that would leave the threshold at 3 months or when the dog is transferred to a new owner(s), whichever comes first.
 The stated goal of changing the threshold was to increase the compliance with the licensing requirement, since many new dog owners seem not to be aware of it.
 By amending the language to require licensing at the time of transfer we accomplish the same goal without requiring licensing of puppies a shelter, rescue or breeder does not intend to keep.

 We would also support adding language to increase the fees for all classes of kennel licenses.
 Since the majority of the Bureau of Dog Law Enforcement’s activities revolve around inspection of kennels, it only makes sense that they bear some of the burden of increased funding as well.

 New legislation should also strengthen the protection of the Dog Law Restricted Account so future Legislatures cannot easily raid it to balance the General Fund budget again.

-The PA Federation of Dog Clubs represents dozens of canine related organizations statewide.
+The PA Federation of Dog Clubs represents dozens of canine related organizations across the Commonwealth.
 Members of our member clubs are hobby breeders, enthusiasts, dog trainers, dog sport competitors and rescuers.
 Even though these constituents will be hardest hit by increasing the fees discussed above, we recognize the need for adequate enforcement of our Dog Law and the corresponding need to fund the Bureau of Dog Law Enforcement.
-We call on our members to contact their PA Legislators to add their voices to the call to support the BDLE.
+We call on our members to contact their PA Legislators to add their voices in support of HB526 and SB232.